-The stipend is $1,600 per month for a one-year/full-time internship and $800 per month for a two-year/half-time (concurrent) internship.
-As the intern is considered an employee of the congregation, their stipend is taxable.
-Congregations are required to pay the employer’s portion of FICA.
+The site will provide a monthly, undesignated stipend of $1,600 per month for a one-year/full-time internship and $800 per month for a two-year/half-time (concurrent) internship.

 Housing and utility allowance

-(For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.
-Contact the Office of Contextual Learning if you have questions about this provision.)
+*For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.

-Alternative housing arrangements must be negotiated with the Office of Contextual Learning.
+- Alternative housing arrangements must be negotiated with the Contextual Learning office.